mvolkmann/blog/src/smalltalk/30-development-environment.md

   There is a separate set of method categories for instance methods and class methods.

+  Double-clicking a class name in the second pane opens a new System Browser with that class selected.

   The second pane contains three buttons at the bottom.
   Clicking the "instance" or "class" button causes the remaining panes to display information about instance or class methods, respectively.